 - If the tenant appliances have self-signed certificates, you must upload the self-signed certificates as trusted root certificates on the Workspace ONE Access connector.
 You can upload the certificates by running the connector installer again and uploading the certificates on the Install Trusted Root Certificates page.

 - Workspace ONE Access cannot access and sync entitlements from a tenant on which two-factor authentication is enabled.

-- In Workspace ONE Access, you can add all the Horizon Cloud tenants in one configuration, called a virtual apps collection, or create multiple configurations.
-When all the Horizon Cloud tenants are added to one configuration, if Workspace ONE Access cannot access one of the tenants, it creates an alert and continues to sync resources and entitlements from the other tenants.
+- In Workspace ONE Access, you can add all the Horizon Cloud tenants to a single virtual apps collection, or create multiple collections.
+When all the Horizon Cloud tenants are added to one virtual apps collection, if Workspace ONE Access cannot access one of the tenants, it creates an alert and continues to sync resources and entitlements from the other tenants.

 - Ensure that you configure SAML authentication in each Horizon Cloud tenant that you integrate with Workspace ONE Access.